Legal Document

 Gait never stores a raw Discord user ID anywhere — not in databases, not in logs, not in API payloads.

-Your Discord user ID is run through a one-way cryptographic function twice before anything is stored.
-The result (the GIID) cannot be reversed to reveal the original user ID — not by Gait staff, not through a database breach.
+internal message bus) Your Discord user ID is run through a one-way cryptographic hash (HMAC-SHA-256 with a secret salt) before anything is stored.
+Only the result — the GIID — is ever written to a database, included in an API payload, or placed on the internal message bus.
+The GIID cannot be reversed to reveal the original user ID, whether by Gait staff or through a database breach.

 A strict property allowlist is enforced before any event leaves the bot process.
 Any property not on the allowlist is silently dropped, preventing accidental transmission of unanticipated fields including message content.